HomeTop HeadlinesComcast's Bombshell Plan Shocks Viewers

 Mark Lazarus, the current Chairman of NBCUniversal Media Group, will serve as the CEO of this new media giant.
 Anand Kini will manage the company’s financial and operational aspects, assuming the roles of both COO and CFO.

 NBCUniversal isn’t being entirely stripped down.
-It will retain its Peacock streaming service, the NBC broadcast network, its sports division, news operation, and surprisingly enduring Bravo channel.
+It will retain its Peacock streaming service, the NBC broadcast network, its sports division, its news operation, and the surprisingly enduring Bravo channel.
 Additionally, NBCUniversal will continue to own its theme parks and movie studios.

 The corporate reshuffling has also led to leadership changes.
 Donna Langley has been promoted to chairperson of entertainment and studios, while Matt Strauss will oversee Direct-To-Consumer, International Networks, NBC Sports, and other business operations as Chairman of NBCUniversal Media Group.
 Cesar Conde will continue to lead the NBCUniversal News Group.